Why Is My Air Conditioner Spitting Water?

 The evaporator coil in an air conditioning and heating system cools the air by removing heat and humidity.
 If the airflow over the coil is restricted or the refrigerant levels are imbalanced, the coil can freeze.

-When the frozen coil melts, it can cause excess water to accumulate and be spit from the unit.
+When the frozen coil melts, excess water can accumulate and be spit from the unit.
 Having an AC repair technician address airflow or refrigerant problems, such as low levels or leaks, can help prevent the evaporator coil from freezing.

 Low Refrigerant Levels

-If the refrigerant levels in your air conditioner are low, it can cause the evaporator coil to freeze over and eventually thaw out, causing excess water to be produced and split out of the unit.
-This is a more serious issue requiring a professional AC repair technician to diagnose and fix the problem.
+If the refrigerant levels in your air conditioner are low, the evaporator coil can freeze over and eventually thaw out, producing excess water and splitting the unit.
+The presence of excess water is a more serious issue requiring a professional AC repair technician to diagnose and fix the problem.

 Improper Air Conditioning Installation

-If your air conditioner was not installed properly, water could build up in the unit and eventually be spit out.
-If the unit is not installed with the correct tilt or if the drainage system is not appropriately set up, water can accumulate and be expelled from the unit.
+An improperly installed air conditioning system could cause water to build up in the unit and eventually be spit out.
+If the AC unit tilts or the drainage system is set up incorrectly, water can accumulate and be expelled.

 This issue will require a professional to inspect the installation and make any necessary adjustments or repairs.
 This is just one reason to insist that your HVAC company pulls permits from the local authorities before installing your AC system.
 A permit will ensure that a city or county inspector will certify that your heating and air conditioning system was properly installed.